Kidnapping and murder of Kenneth Bigley: The Spectator controversy

-Boris Johnson, the then editor of The Spectator, was criticised for an editorial, written by Simon Heffer, which appeared in the magazine on 16 October 2004 following the death of Bigley in Iraq, in which it was claimed that the response to Bigley's killing was fuelled by the fact he was from Liverpool, and went on to criticize the "drunken" fans at Hillsborough and call on them to accept responsibility for their "role" in the Hillsborough stadium disaster in 1989:
+Boris Johnson, the then editor of The Spectator, was criticised by Simon Heffer for an editorial published on 16 October 2004 following the death of Bigley in Iraq, in which it was claimed that the response to Bigley's killing was fuelled by the fact he was from Liverpool, and went on to criticize the "drunken" fans at Hillsborough and called on them to accept responsibility for their "role" in the Hillsborough stadium disaster in 1989:

-The extreme reaction to Mr Bigley’s murder is fed by the fact that he was a Liverpudlian.
+The extreme reaction to Mr Bigley's murder is fed by the fact that he was a Liverpudlian.
 Liverpool is a handsome city with a tribal sense of community.
 A combination of economic misfortune — its docks were, fundamentally, on the wrong side of England when Britain entered what is now the European Union — and an excessive predilection for welfarism have created a peculiar, and deeply unattractive, psyche among many Liverpudlians.
 They see themselves whenever possible as victims, and resent their victim status; yet at the same time they wallow in it.
 Part of this flawed psychological state is that they cannot accept that they might have made any contribution to their misfortunes, but seek rather to blame someone else for it, thereby deepening their sense of shared tribal grievance against the rest of society.
 The deaths of more than 50 Liverpool football supporters at Hillsborough in 1989 was undeniably a greater tragedy than the single death, however horrible, of Mr Bigley; but that is no excuse for Liverpool's failure to acknowledge, even to this day, the part played in the disaster by drunken fans at the back of the crowd who mindlessly tried to fight their way into the ground that Saturday afternoon.
 The police became a convenient scapegoat, and the Sun newspaper a whipping-boy for daring, albeit in a tasteless fashion, to hint at the wider causes of the incident.

 Johnson apologised at the time of the article, travelling to Liverpool to do so, and again following the publication of the report of the Hillsborough Independent Panel in 2012; however, Johnson's apology was rejected by Margaret Aspinall, chairperson of the Hillsborough Families Support Group, whose son James, 18, died in the disaster:

 What he has got to understand is that we were speaking the truth for 23 years and apologies have only started to come today from them because of yesterday.
 It's too little, too late.
 It's fine to apologise afterwards.
 They just don't want their names in any more sleaze.
 No, his apology doesn't mean a thing to me.